-We are a small amateur dramatic group, formed in 1964, originally by members of Trinity Methodist Church, based at that time in Chapel Lane, Codsall.
-Although we still have close links with the Church, many of our members are not part of the Church.
+We are a small amateur dramatics group, formed in 1964, originally by members of Trinity Methodist Church, based at that time in Chapel Lane, Codsall.
+Although we still have links with the church, we are independent and many of our members are not part of the church.

 Our Aims